firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/backup.md

 If you're running Firefly III in Docker, make sure you grab:

-- The 3 volumes used by Firefly: "upload", "export" and "db"
+- The two volumes used by Firefly III: "upload" and "db"
-- The Docker variables you've used to launch the container, and especially the `APP_ENV`-variable.
+- The Docker variables you've used to launch the container, and especially the `APP_KEY`-variable.

 That way you have everything you need in case of problems.